DanWahlin/Angular-Docker-Microservices/README.md

 1. Install Angular CLI: `npm install @angular/cli -g`

-1. Run `npm install` at the root of the projet
+1. Run `npm install` at the root of the project

 1. Run `npm install` in ./microservices/node